top of page

 SEO: True Tale Amistad CT History

-Three days into this journey, Sengbe Pieh — a 25-year-old known as Cinque to his captors — broke out of his chains and released the other captives.
+Three days into this journey, Sengbe Pieh — a 25-year-old known as Cinque to his captors — broke out of his chains and released the other captives, about 50 overall.
 The kidnapped African men took the ship and killed most of the Amistad’s crew, including the captain.
-Ruiz and Montez survived.
+Montez and Ruiz survived.

 Using the sun to navigate by day, the Africans steered the ship east for a return trip across the Atlantic Ocean to their African homeland.
 However, at night the two Spaniards changed course unbeknownst to the African men and tried to return to Cuba, per the Cornell Law School site.

-The zigzag journey continued for multiple months, and Ruiz and Montez ultimately steered the ship north.
+The zigzag journey continued for multiple months, and Montez and Ruiz ultimately steered the ship north.
 On August 24, 1839, the Amistad was captured by the U.S. brig Washington near the coast of Long Island, New York.
 The African men were imprisoned and charged with murder.

 The U.S. government seized the ship, and on August 29 the Amistad was brought to New London, Connecticut.
 Local abolitionists hired three lawyers — Roger S. Baldwin of New Haven and Seth Staples and Theodore Sedgwick of New York — to defend the African men.